arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Accessing Over SSH Session

+#### Using Terminal
+<br></br>

 It is possible to start communicating with the Portenta X8 using an SSH session.
-To do so, it will require a network connection, either over Wi-Fi® or Ethernet, provided within carriers.
+To do so, it will require a network connection, either over Wi-Fi® or Ethernet provided within carriers.
 Thus, once the previous processes are set up, it is possible to use an SSH session to communicate with the Portenta X8.

+Before proceeding, please install [this service tool](https://support.apple.com/kb/DL999?locale=en_US) to use the following commands:

 ![SSH Services Availability Discovery](assets/ssh-x8-dns-sd-service.png "SSH Services Availability Discovery")

-The following command is used to browse for SSH services on the local network advertised over mDNS, a protocol for resolving hostnames to IP addresses within small networks that do not include a local name server.
+The command below is used to browse for SSH services on the local network that are advertised over a multicast Domain Name System (mDNS).
+This protocol resolves hostnames to IP addresses within small networks without a local name server.

 ```bash
 dns-sd -B _sftp-ssh._tcp local
 ```

-By executing this command, users can discover devices offering _SFTP services_ (file transfer over SSH) without prior knowledge of their IP addresses or hostnames.
+By executing this command, you can discover devices offering _SFTP services_ (file transfer over SSH) without prior knowledge of their IP addresses or hostnames.

 The command lists these services, indicating where an SSH connection can be established for secure file transfers or shell access, helping to ease the identification and utilization of networked devices that support this protocol.